SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Step 2: Sample-Efficient Learning of Downstream Tasks in the Real World

-\textbf{Efficient Use of Experiences: } Due to the high cost of collecting real-world trajectories, our goal is to develop algorithms that efficiently learn from a few steps of environment interactions.
-One critical strategy to achieve this efficiency is giving an off-policy algorithm a high update-to-data (UTD) ratio, where the number of actor-critic updates is significantly higher than the number of environment steps, by repeatedly sampling from a replay buffer that stores all previous environment steps.
+Due to the high cost of collecting real-world trajectories, our goal is to develop algorithms that efficiently learn from a few steps of environment interactions.
+Aside from the masked Q-decomposition, one critical strategy to achieve this efficiency is giving an off-policy algorithm a high update-to-data (UTD) ratio, where the number of actor-critic updates is significantly higher than the number of environment steps, by repeatedly sampling from a replay buffer that stores all previous environment steps.
 FLA-SAC leverages such a high UTD ratio to maximize data efficiency.

-Since a high UTD ratio can increase the risk of overfitting, recent work~\cite{smith2022walk,ball2023efficient,luo2024serl} proposed various techniques, such as layer normalization and critic ensembling, to regularize the policy update.
+Since a high UTD ratio can increase the risk of overfitting, recent work~\citep{smith2022walk,ball2023efficient,luo2024serl} proposed various techniques, such as layer normalization and critic ensembling, to regularize the policy update.
 However, we empirically found these methods to be ineffective in our setting.
-Instead, we observed that simply reducing the batch size during updates (from 256 in the original SAC implementation~\cite{haarnoja2018soft} to 64) acts as powerful regularization that significantly improves performance.
+Instead, we observed that simply reducing the batch size during updates (from 256 in the original SAC implementation~\citep{haarnoja2018soft} to 64) acts as powerful regularization that significantly improves performance.
 This adjustment helps the model escape poor local optima by introducing higher gradient variance, which promotes more effective exploration of the parameter space, especially at the start of the training.